Sponsors

 New survey highlights disease outbreak concerns

-A new survey from Abbott shows that leading infectious disease experts around the world believe significant gaps remain in building surveillance programs to identify emerging pathogens, public health funding and having adequate testing infrastructure capabilities.
+A new survey from Abbott shows that leading infectious disease experts around the world believe significant gaps remain in building surveillance programmes to identify emerging pathogens, public health funding and having adequate testing infrastructure capabilities.

 Despite this, those surveyed did feel the state of pandemic preparedness around the world has improved since the COVID-19 pandemic.